Skip to content

 • Yakitori Alleys: Under the train tracks near the station, you’ll find a smoky, atmospheric collection of tiny yakitori (grilled chicken skewer) restaurants.
 It’s a perfect spot for a cheap and delicious local Tokyo dinner featuring Japanese cuisine.

 • Awa Odori Festival: If you visit Tokyo in late August, don’t miss this massive street dancing festival.
-Thousands of dancers and over a million spectators fill the streets for one of Tokyo’s most lively events.
+It is one of Tokyo’s biggest summer dance festivals, so book early and expect heavy crowds around the station.

 4. Kagurazaka: Tokyo’s Little Paris